 Not only do you need to use a secure content management system, but you also need to utilize a secure web hosting option.
 Unfortunately, not all hosting options provide the same level of security.
 For this reason, it’s important for you to do your research.
 When searching for a web hosting option, there are a number of security features you’ll want to look out for.
-One of these if SFTP or Secure File Transfer Protocol.
+When selecting web hosting features, an essential aspect to consider is the ability to securely transfer files using SFTP – Secure File Transfer Protocol.

 This feature will allow you to safely transfer different files.
 Another key feature to look out for is an antivirus.
 An antivirus will proactively defend your website from a range of different viruses.
 It’s also important that your hosting provides backup assistance.
 You’ll want to have your website backed up in the event that it’s taken down by a virus.
 There are thousands of hosting options available, each of which provides something a little different in terms of security.
 Make sure to compare them closely before making a final choice.

 In addition to installing secure hosting, you should also install a WAF or Web Application Firewall.
 A WAF will protect your website from virus bots as soon as it is installed, acting as a technological fence around your website.
 There are a number of high-quality WAFs on the market.
 Some of the best include Incapsula, Cloudflare, Fortinet, and Imperva.
 You’re advised to compare them and choose the one that best suits your website.